Guanfacine in sustained release form was approved in 2015 and entered the market in 2016 with an indication for ADHD in children and adolescents.

 -

-- Reduced anxiety before treatment
+- Less anxiety before the treatment

 -

-- High event-related midfrontal beta power before treatment
+- High event-related mid-frontal beta power before treatment

 -

-EEG activity from cortical sources localized in the regions of the middle frontal bone and the middle occipital bone
+EEG activity from cortical sources localized in the regions of the middle frontal bone and middle occipital bone

-- Weak event-related midfrontal beta power before treatment
+- Weak event-related mid-frontal beta power before treatment

 -

-EEG activity from cortical sources localized in the regions of the middle frontal bone and the middle occipital bone
+EEG activity from cortical sources localized in the regions of the middle frontal bone and middle occipital bone

 -